 - Follow the call list to contact the appropriate personnel; and,

-- Contact Environmental Health and Safety only for confirmed fires.
+- Contact Environmental Health and Safety for confirmed fires and other significant events

 The responding UCPD Police Officer shall follow these procedures during a confirmed fire response: